Olorin7/Fa18HW2/README.md

 provide to you (except `BPlusTreeIterator`), but you're free to add helper methods.
 Also, you may only modify code in the `index` directory.

-### Debugging
-As stated earlier, we highly recommend using a Java IDE for this project because it will require a lot of debugging.
-In office hours, we will **not** help you until you have tried using the debugger to solve your issue.

-Debugging large B+ trees is hard.
-To make it a bit easier, we also gave you the `BPlusTree::toDotPDFFile` method.
-This method converts a tree to dot representation, saves it to a .dot file, and then converts it to a PDF file that will be stored in your `src` directory.
-You can then use the web browser to view the PDF file.
-Make sure that your file string argument for the `BPlusTree::toDotPDFFile` method has ".pdf" at the end.

 ## Step 4: Submitting the Assignment
 We will release submission instructions for Edx closer to the due date.